Updated April 21, 2014

 Xiomara is also a humanitarian passionate about human rights and works for social welfare initiatives through volunteerism and altruism.
 She is an active member of the American Counselors Association and The American Mental Health Counselors Association and serves in leadership positions for both.
 Xiomara’s clinical focus is on anxiety disorders and mood disorders.
 Her areas of expertise include coming-out and externalized and internalized homophobia; crisis intervention; disaster mental health; and trauma.
 Her treatment and theoretical orientations are affirmative therapy, cognitive behavioral therapy, family systems therapy, and solution focused brief therapy.
 Xiomara’s forensic specialization is in child custody evaluation and divorce mediation.
 Her mental health coaching is focused on coping skills; emotional health; family conflict; life and work balance; living well; personal growth; and relationships.
 He physical health coaching is focused on healthy lifestyle.
 Xiomara founded two nonprofit organizations, The Get-Right!
 Organization, Inc. and You Are Strong!
 Center on Veterans Health and Human Services Organizations, Inc., to effect positive social change through innovative and purposeful advocacy campaigns and initiatives that serve communities extremely well.
 Xiomara earned her BS in psychology and her MS in Clinical Mental Health – Forensic Counseling.
-She is currently working on taking the National Counselor Examination for National Certified Counselors and on taking the state license exam for Licensed Professional Counselors.
+In April 2014 she took the National Counselor Examination for Licensure and Certification (NCE).

 Professional, Nonprofit, and Military Work